thomaslaber/netlify/content/post/2018-01-28_Office_Ribbons.md

 ![Office Ribbons](/img/office_ribbons/office_ribbons4.png)

-If you need more information on the topic please have a closer look here: https://trendblog.net/add-custom-tabs-ribbon-microsoft-office/
+If you need more information on the topic please have a closer look here: [How To Add Custom Tabs To The Ribbon In Microsoft Office](https://trendblog.net/add-custom-tabs-ribbon-microsoft-office/)